Project Home Page

 The COLLINS DNA Project

-The Collins DNA project is open to families with the Collins surname or a relevant variant.
+The Collins DNA project is open to men with the Collins surname or a relevant variant.
 Enrollment requires a Y-DNA STR (short tandem repeat marker) sample by a male tester with a project surname.
 Large-scale SNP tests such Geno 2.0 and The Big Y do not qualify by themselves without STR testing.
 (Some terminal SNP testing could later prove useful to distinguish lineages once sufficient STR testing is in place.)

 COLLINS in Great Britain